Drug Evaluation Committee 2014-40 Clinical Trial Review Committee Meeting Records

 When the request for review was made to the Clinical Trial Review Committee, the request form stated that the investigator's curriculum vitae was a review document, and the Clinical Trial Review Committee used the curriculum vitae to discuss the investigator's eligibility, but since there were no questions or answers, the minutes of the meeting did not specifically state this.
 Since the investigator's curriculum vitae was used as a review document (it was also recorded in the clinical trial request form), I believe that the investigator's eligibility was reviewed by the Clinical Trial Review Committee, but since it was not mentioned in the minutes, does that mean that the eligibility was not reviewed?

 Article 28, Paragraph 2, Guidance 8 of the GCP stipulates that "the minutes of a clinical trial review committee meeting (so-called minutes) should contain not only the conclusions of deliberations (approval, disapproval, etc.) but also the names of committee members who participated in the deliberations and voting, as well as a summary of the proceedings.
-However, it does not specify specific items that should be included in the agenda.
+However, it does not specify the specific items that should be included in the agenda.

-Reason for revision of opinion
+Reason for revision

 Share this page